From black hole to one-dimensional chain: parity symmetry breaking and kink formation: Boundary conditions and numerical schemes

-In the KZM, one needs to quench the system across the critical point which is from the equilibrium states.
+In the KZM, one needs to quench the system across the critical point which is obtained from the equilibrium states.
 In this paper we quench the chemical potential $\mu$.
 In the equilibrium or in the static case we find the critical potential is $\mu_c\approx 4.06$.
-We linearly quench the system from $T=1.4T_c$ to $T=0.8T_c$ and the quench profile is $T(t)/T_c=1-t/\tau_Q$, where $\tau_Q$ is the quench rate.
+We linearly quench the system from $T=1.4T_c$ to $T=0.8T_c$ and the linear quench profile is \be T(t)/T_c=1-t/\tau_Q, \ee where $\tau_Q$ is the quench rate.
 From the dimensional analysis we know that $[T]=[\mu]=[{\rm mass}]$, thus $T/\mu$ is massless.
-From the holographic superconductor \cite{Hartnoll:2008vx} we see that decreasing $T$ is equivalent to increasing $\mu$, i.e., $T(t)/T_c=\mu_c/\mu(t)$.
+From the setup of holographic superconductor \cite{Hartnoll:2008vx} we see that decreasing $T$ is equivalent to increasing $\mu$, i.e., $T(t)/T_c=\mu_c/\mu(t)$.
 Therefore, we quench the chemical potential as $\mu(t)=\mu_c/(1-t/\tau_Q)$.

 At initial time, the system is in a state with vanishing scalar fields.
 In this case the simple solution to the gauge fields are $M_t=M_zf(z)=\mu(t_i)-\mu(t_i)z$ and $M_x=0$.
 However, in order to quench the system and evolve it to a state with topological defects (kinks in our paper), a common procedure is to introduce white noise into the system at initial time.
 To this end, we introduce a very small Gaussian white noise $\zeta(x_i,t)$ for the scalar fields in the bulk with $\langle\zeta(x_i,t)\rangle=0$ and $\langle\zeta(x_i,t)\zeta(x_j,t')\rangle=h\delta(t-t')\delta(x_i-x_j)$, in which $h=0.001$.
-After the quench the system will evolve according to the equations \eqref{eq2}.
+Then we thermalize this system by fixing the temperature at $T=1.4T_c$ for a while in order to diminish the extra virtual kinks caused by the noise.
+After the thermalization we quench the system according to Eq.\eqref{quench}.
+The system will evolve according to the Eqs.\eqref{eq2}.
+Once the temperature arrives at $T=0.8T_c$ we stop the quench and maintain the temperature until the system reach the final equilibrium.
 We adopt the 4th Runge-Kutta method in the time direction with time step $\Delta t=0.01$.
 In the radial direction $z$, we use the Chebyshev pseudospectral methods with $21$ grid points.
 In the periodic $x$-direction, we use the Fourier decomposition with 401 grid points.
 The length of the loop along $x$-direction is set to be $L=200$.